-The second is designing and including a grading sheet with each big assignment and allotting time for students to self-check before submitting assignments for grading.
+The second is designing and including an assessment sheet with each big assignment and allotting time for students to self-check before submitting assignments for grading.

 The third is beginning each course sharing and then sticking to general grading guidelines.
 See sample here.